EasyDynamics/oscal-rest/docs/handling-uuids-on-post-put.md

 ## `POST`

 When creating new objects, `POST` is the preferred option.
-The UUID of the object does not need to be specified, so `POST` should be used when there is not a preferred UUID for the new object.
+The UUID of the new object does not need to be specified, so `POST` should be used when there is no UUID preference.
 If the UUID is specified in the body, an HTTP 4xx error will be returned.

 ## `PUT`

-When creating new objects, `PUT` should only be used when a specific UUID is required.
-Additionally, it can be used to update an object by replacing its entire definition with an updated version.
-Currently, `PUT` is defined to include the UUID in the request path and the request body, however it is not necessary to specify the UUID in the body.
-If the UUID is specified in both the path and the body, the UUID must match, or else an HTTP 4xx error will be returned.
+When creating new objects, `PUT` should only be used when there is a preferred value for the UUID.
+Additionally, it can be used to update an existing object by replacing its entire definition with an updated version.
+Currently, `PUT` is defined to include the UUID in the request path and the request body, but it is not necessary to specify the UUID in the body.
+If provided, the UUID in the body must match the UUID in the path, or else an HTTP 4xx error will be returned.
 If an object with the specified UUID exists, the `PUT` request will update the existing object.
-If no objects exist with the specified UUID, a new object will be created with that UUID.
+If no objects with the specified UUID exist, a new object will be created with the provided UUID.

 ## Diagrams